IBM/dbb/Pipeline/PackageBuildOutputs/README.md

-`addExtension` | Boolean flag to append the DBB deployType as the file extension to provide information about the deployment `generateWaziDeployAppManifest` |  Boolean flag to indicate if the Wazi Deploy Application Manifest file should be created `includeLogs` | List of file patterns from the workDir, that should be addded to the package, such as build logs
+`addExtension` | Boolean flag to append the DBB deployType as the file extension to provide information about the deployment `generateWaziDeployAppManifest` |  Boolean flag to indicate if the Wazi Deploy Application Manifest file should be created `includeLogs` | List of file patterns from the workDir, that should be addded to the package, such as build logs `fileEncoding` | File encoding for files generated as part of the process

 Additionally, the ArtifactRepositoryHelpers accept a properties like [appArtifactRepository.properties](appArtifactRepository.properties) file to define: